richardlehane/siegfried/README.md

 ## Install

-With go installed:
+### With go installed:

     go get github.com/richardlehane/siegfried/cmd/sieg

-    go install github.com/richardlehane/siegfried/cmd/sieg
+Then simply copy the signature file (pronom.gob) from the [releases page](https://github.com/richardlehane/siegfried/releases) into a "siegfried" folder within your $HOME directory (e.g. ~/siegfried or c:\users\richardl\siegfried).

+### Or, without go installed:

-Or download a pre-built binary and signature file from the [releases page](https://github.com/richardlehane/siegfried/releases/tag/v0.3).
+Download a pre-built binary and signature file from the [releases page](https://github.com/richardlehane/siegfried/releases).
 Binaries for Windows, OSX and Linux are available.
-Copy the binary to any location you like (preferably in your system's path).

-The signature file (pronom.gob) should be copied to a "siegfried" directory within your computer's home directory (e.g. ~/siegfried or c:\users\richardl\siegfried).
+Copy the binary to any location in your system's path (e.g. usr/local/bin).
+Copy the signature file (pronom.gob) from the [releases page](https://github.com/richardlehane/siegfried/releases) into a "siegfried" folder within your $HOME directory (e.g. ~/siegfried or c:\users\richardl\siegfried).

 ## Roadmap